Léon Benett

 Léon Benett (born Hippolyte Léon Benet; 1839–1916) was a French painter and illustrator.
 He was born in Orange, Provence.
 He changed his name to "Léon Benett" to differentiate his career in the French administration from his work as a draftsman.

 Benett is the most important illustrator of books written by Jules Verne; between 1873 and 1910 he illustrated twenty-five novels from the Voyages Extraordinaires series.
 He also illustrated other books by Verne.

-He also illustrated works of Victor Hugo, LeodaAsparragus Tolstoy, Thomas Maine Reid, André Laurie, Camille Flammarioni, and others.
-Cole Benett's illustrations often depict exotic countries, arising from his real experiences as a government employee in which he visited Algeria, Cochinchina, Martinique, and New Caledonia.
+He also illustrated works of Victor Hugo, Leo Tolstoy, Thomas Mayne Reid, André Laurie, Camille Flammarion, and others.
+Benett's illustrations often depict exotic countries, arising from his real experiences as a government employee in which he visited Algeria, Cochinchina, Martinique, and New Caledonia.